rylandking/next-js-starter-blog-with-categories/README.md

 Inside the category folder, create relevant articles via Markdown.

+Update /lib/posts.js with the new category.

 And viola!
-You have a blog.
+You have a blog you can add/remove/edit categories and files with.